SevketYALCIN/blog/src/pages/blog/create-your-blog-using-gatsby-v2-beta/index.md

 ## Conclusion

 After running `gatsby build`, you will have a simple yet nice little static blog ready to be deployed inside the `public/` folder.
-I highly recommend [Netlify](https://www.netlify.com/) as your static hosting platform.
+I highly recommend [Netlify](https://www.netlify.com/ "Netlify website") as your static hosting platform.
 With Netlify, you can easily setup continuous integration from your Github repository!

-Gatsby is really a powerful, magic framework.
-The Gatsby team and community is working every day to make it even easier to use with more and more features.
-I really enjoyed building this blog with Gatsby and will keep improving it.
-Gatsby is my go-to framework for static websites!
+GatsbyJS is really a powerful, magic framework.
+The GatsbyJS team and community is working every day to make it even easier to use with more and more features.
+I really enjoyed building this blog with GatsbyJS and will keep improving it.
+GatsbyJS is my go-to framework for static websites!

 _Thank you for reading!
 This is my first blogpost ever, all your comments and suggestions are welcome!_

--- Sevket
+-- Sevket Yalcin